Residues of manifolds: Residues and similar quantities

 Let $M=(M,g)$ be an $m$ dimensional closed Riemannian manifold, $\Delta$ be the Laplace-Beltrami operator, and $ {\rm Spec}(M,g)=\{0=\la_0<\la_1\le\la_2 \dots\} $ be the spectrum of $M$, where $\la_i$ are the eigenvalues of $\Delta$.
 Consider the asymptotics of the trace of the heat kernel

 The first three coefficients $a_i$ were given by

 (cf. \cite{BGM}).

-By \eqref{intrinsic_residue_-m} and \eqref{intrinsic_residue_-m-2}, $a_0$ and $\Res_M(-m)$, and $a_1$ and $\Res_M(-m-2)$ are equal up to multiplication by constants.
+By \eqref{intrinsic_residue_-m} and \eqref{intrinsic_residue_-m-2}, $a_0$ equals $\Res_M(-m)$, and $a_1$ equals $\Res_M(-m-2)$ up to multiplication by constants.
 On the other hand, comparing $a_2$ and \eqref{intrinsic_residue_-m-4}, since the integration of ${|\Rm|}^2$, ${|\mbox{\rm Ric}|}^2$, and ${\Sc}^2$ are independent (\cite{G}), $a_2$ and $\Res_M(-m-4)$ are independent; they are sum of the same monomials with different coefficients\footnote{The same phenomenon has been observed in the relation between the residues of Brylinski's beta function of knots and the invariants of the vortex filament equation as far as are calculated (\cite{Fenici})}.